entrepreneur-interet-general/the-magical-csv-merge-machine/docs/HOWTO.md

 A project contains the information for: **Matching a format of source with a format of referential**.
 Projects are identified by their project ID (save yours somewhere...).

-When to keep the same project:
+When to load an existing project:
 - You are uploading a new source/referential that has the same fields and the same input type as what you already uploaded
 - You selected the wrong source/referential last time, you don't care about keeping the changes you made